guy9/killercoda-scenario-examples/mv_indexes_lab_2/step1.md

 In this step, you'll set up the environment by creating a one-node ScyllaDB cluster.
-You’ll then connect to the cluster with the CQL Shell, create a keyspace, a table, insert some data into the newly created table, and read the data.
-Next you'll consider what can be done if you want to query the table by a field that isn't part of the primary key.
+You’ll then connect to the cluster with the CQL Shell, create a keyspace, and a table, insert some data into the newly created table, and read the data.
+Next, you'll consider what can be done if you want to query the table by a field that isn't part of the primary key.

 ![](https://university.scylladb.com/800x400-blog-allow-filtering/)